 The supply of cryptocurrency is also free of the control of any central authority since they operate on decentralized blockchain networks that rely on the consensus of several users to operate.

-The below image explains the Centralized network (non-blockchain) versus Decentralized network on blockchain.
+The below image explains the Centralized network (non-blockchain) versus the Decentralized network on blockchain.
 Cryptocurrencies exist on a decentralized blockchain network.

 Suggested Reading =>> Top Cryptocurrency Exchange Apps In The Market